by Freddy J. Nager, Founder of Atomic Tango + Professional Klout Abstainer…

 The game uses a secret algorithm that measures how much time you

-waste on invest in social networking, your number of fans/friends/followers on those platforms, their Klout scores, and how much you all repeat each other.
-I know, sounds like watching paint dry, grass grow, and continents drift.
+waste on invest in social networking, your number of fans/friends/followers on those platforms, their Klout scores, and how much all the participants repeat each other.
+Really.
+I know, that sounds like watching paint dry, grass grow, and continents drift.
 The secret algorithm then assigns each player a numerical rating.

 In short, Klout measures whether you’re already a celebrity, or whether you have the time (or staff) to play around on social networks all day.
-If you’re a busy CEO who’s trying to actually run a major corporation or nonprofit organization, tough luck.
+If you’re a CEO or world leader who’s too busy to play because you’re running a major corporation or entire country, tough luck.
 According to Klout, you have no influence.

 The Marketers Fall For It